MaheshK523/NLP-music-sentimentanalysis/README.md

 CI runs the offline end-to-end workflow on Python 3.10–3.12 and builds both a wheel and source distribution.
 It never downloads a model.

+## Scope and limitations

+- No accuracy, calibration, or human-agreement result is claimed.
+- The bundled baseline is English-focused and intentionally small.
+- The optional checkpoint was built by its upstream author; this repository only loads it for inference.
+- Chunk aggregation preserves coverage but not narrative order across chunks.
+- Text emotion and musical emotion can differ because audio, harmony, rhythm, performance, and cultural context are outside the input.